FastestMolasses/CodeEdit/Code-Style.md

 `CodeEdit` is entirely written using `Swift`.
 We decided to choose `SwiftUI` for most parts of the app where it makes sense.
 Though some parts require the implementation of `AppKit` code due to mostly customizability and performance reasons.

->We currently are targeting `macOS 12` since it enables us to use many crucial new `SwiftUI` libraries.
-But we don't see this as a problem since once we reach the final release stage `macOS 13` will most likely be out already.
-Further most developers tend to keep their machines on the latest firmware version anyways - if not even firmware in beta stage.
+>We currently are targeting `macOS 13` since it enables us to use `ExtensionKit' and many crucial new `SwiftUI` libraries.
+But we don't see this as a problem since once we reach the final release stage `macOS 13` will most likely be standard.
+Further, most developers tend to keep their machines on the latest firmware version anyways - if not even firmware in beta stage.

 ------